HTTP Client hints

 When a client that supports client hints receives the

-Accept-CH header it can append client hint headers that match the advertised field-values to subsequent requests.
+Accept-CH header it can choose to append some or all of the listed client hint headers in its subsequent requests.

 Vary: Accept, Width, ECT

 Vary or use some other strategy for client hint headers where the value changes a lot, as this effectively makes the resource uncacheable.
 (A new cache entry is created for every unique value.)

 This applies in particular to network client hints like